 Findings

-- Negative posts produced the highest median shares across nearly all accounts and years (H2a confirmed).
+- Negative posts consistently earned the highest median shares across accounts and years, and drove more comments in most years (2021 being an exception).

-- Election years no longer produced clear engagement surges, consistent with a shift toward permanent campaigning.
+- Election years no longer reliably produced engagement surges, pointing toward more permanent campaigning rhythms.

 Connections